Home Buying Tax Deductions to Remember

 Use these additional home buyer tax deduction references to make smart financial planning moves come tax time!

-About the Author: The above Real Estate information on the home buying tax deductions checklist was provided by Bill Gassett, a Nationally recognized leader in his field.
-Bill can be reached via email at email@example.com or by phone at 508-625-0191.
-Bill has helped people move in and out of many Metrowest towns for the last 30+ Years.
+About the Author: The above Real Estate information on the home-buying tax deductions was provided by Bill Gassett, a Nationally recognized leader in his field.
+Bill can be reached via email at [email protected] or by phone at 508-625-0191.
+Bill has helped people move in and out of many Metrowest towns for the last 33+ Years.

 Are you thinking of selling your home?
 I have a passion for Real Estate and love to share my marketing expertise!